jhudson8/restful-redux/README.md

 ## More Details
 GraphQL has it's place but many applications use REST-based service APIs for a variety of reasons.

-There are always commonalities between action creators, reducers and smart components in that
+There are always commonalities between action creators, reducers and smart components with redux like

-* action creators have to supply the action type that the reducers will be scanning for
+* action creators have to supply the action type that the associated reducers will be scanning for
-* reducers have to save state where smart components will be looking
+* reducers have to save state where data consuming smart components will be looking

 Goals of this project